Snow Monsters sightseeing at Zao Onsen Ski Resort ~Recommended routes~

 After passing the Zao Chuo Ropeway, continue straight ahead.

 After going up a gentle slope, you will see Zao Meihinkan Notoya on your right.
-They sell souvenirs of Zao and rent ski and snowboard sets.
+We sell souvenirs of Zao and rent skis, snowboards, and wear.

 Zao Ropeway Sanroku Station ⇒ Zao Ropeway Juhyo Kogen Station (approximately 7 minutes boarding time)